are pancreatic enzymes?

 Sources of Supplemental Pancreatic Enzymes

 Over-the-counter pancreatic enzyme supplements are available without a prescription.
-Since they are classified as dietary supplements rather than drugs, the FDA regulates them under a different set of regulations.
+Since they are classified as dietary supplements rather than drugs, the FDA does not control their production.
 While manufacturers of over-the-counter supplements are required to ensure the safety of their products, there are no controls on manufacturing consistency from one batch to the next.
 Therefore, these products are not recommended for use in patients with pancreatic cancer.

 The recommended type and dosage of pancreatic enzymes must be individualized for each person.
-Most people start by taking 8,000 – 12,000 lipase units with snacks and 16,000 – 36,000 lipase units with meals.
+Most people should start off by taking 10,000 – 20,000 lipase units with snacks and 20,000 – 40,000 lipase units with meals.
+Patients should not exceed 2,500 lipase units per kilogram of body weight per meal (assuming 4 meals per day).
+For example, a person that weighs 150 pounds (68kg) could safely take up to 170,000 units of lipase at one meal.
 Some individuals adapt to different doses of enzymes throughout their care.
 It is important to discuss with a doctor or dietitian the appropriate type and dose of pancreatic enzymes at regular visits.

 Prescription Pancreatic Enzymes